Susy breaking soft terms in the supersymmetric Pati-Salam landscape from Intersecting D6-Branes: Supersymmetry breaking and Effective theory

 where $Y^u_{ijk}$, $Y^d_{ijk}$, $Y^\nu_{ijk}$ and $Y^e_{ijk}$ are Yukawa couplings, and $Q_i$, $U^c_i$, $D^c_i$, $L_i$, $N^c_i$, and $E^c_i$ are the left-handed quark doublet, right-handed up-type quarks, right-handed down-type quarks, left-handed lepton doublet, right-handed neutrinos, and right-handed leptons, respectively.
 The superpotential including the four-point interactions is

-where $Y^{\prime u}_{ijkl}$, $Y^{\prime d}_{ijkl}$, $Y^{\prime \nu}_{ijkl}$, and $Y^{\prime e}_{ijkl}$ are Yukawa couplings of the four-point functions, and $M_{\rm S}$ is the string scale.
+where $Y^{\prime u}_{ijkl}$, $Y^{\prime d}_{ijkl}$, $Y^{\prime \nu}_{ijkl}$, and $Y^{\prime e}_{ijkl}$ are Yukawa couplings of the four-point functions, and $M_\mathrm{S}$ is the string scale.

 The additional exotic particles must be made superheavy to ensure gauge coupling unification at the string scale.
-Similar to Refs.~\cite{Cvetic:2007ku, Chen:2007zu} we can decouple the additional exotic particles except the charged chiral multiplets under ${\rm SU}(4)_C$ anti-symmetric representation.
+Similar to refs. \cite{Cvetic:2007ku, Chen:2007zu} we can decouple the additional exotic particles except the charged chiral multiplets under $\SU(4)_C$ anti-symmetric representation.
 These chiral multiplets can be decoupled via instanton effects in principle \cite{Blumenhagen:2006xt, Haack:2006cy, Florea:2006si}.

 We now turn our attention toward the four dimensional low energy effective field theory. $\mathcal{N}=1$ supergravity action is encoded by three functions viz. the gauge kinetic function $f_{x}$, the K\"{a}hler potential $K$ and the superpotential $W$ \cite{Cremmer:1982en}.
-Each of these functions in turn depend on dilaton $S$, complex $T$, and K\"{a}hler $U$ moduli.
+Each of these functions in turn depend on a dilaton modulus $S$, three K\"{a}hler moduli $T^i$ and three complex structure moduli $U^i$.